• CFD, Fluid Flow, FEA, Heat/Mass Transfer

 pressure_fields = transaction.get_fields()

-When a fluent session is already opened with Python console, session = pyfluent.launch_fluent() is not required though import ansys.fluent.core as pyfluent is required.
+When a fluent session is already opened with Python console, session = pyfluent.launch_fluent() is not required though "import ansys.fluent.core as pyfluent" is required.
 The class and function can be directly access such as meshing.File.ReadMesh(FileName = file_name).
 With Python console, the options generated with Enter key press in classical Scheme console is not available.

 • meshing.tui.display: prints options available for display method / class.
 Options with further sub-classes are printed with suffix '.'